ebruchez/ebruchez.github.io/_posts/2024-09-07-apple-1-reproduction-part-1-components.md

 Oh, and of course someone is selling on eBay a "Lot of 7 Rare MOS MPS 6520 PIA chip used in APPLE 1 - date codes all in 1977" for $1,995.
 Right.

 I decided, for looks and fun, to order a CM602 from Bulgaria.
-I don't know if it works yet, as it was sold untested.
+I don't know if it works yet, as it was sold untested.[^tested]

 ![CM602 chip from Bulgaria](/assets/posts/apple1/2x/IMG_1380.jpg){:standalone}

 I have since learned a little about the rise and fall of  Bulgaria's semiconductor during the communist era.
 See [The Unlikely Rise and Collapse of the Bulgarian Computer](https://www.youtube.com/watch?v=t-UVPw1c_So), in particular.
 According to the description of an eBay seller, this chip was "Made by DSO "Priborosroene Pravetz, Bulgaria", the same factory that produced the famous Pravetz Personal Computer (Bulgarian clones of Apple-II and IBM PC/XT) during the communist era."

 Then locally I found a Synertek-branded 6520A (date code 1983) at Anchor (although they listed it as out of stock originally).
-Hopefully one or both will work.
+Hopefully one or both will work.[^tested]

 You can easily find 6502 chips on eBay.
 This said, I also found a Synertek-branded 6502A locally at Anchor Electronics (1979 date code).